 MikroTik: Create The DHCP VPN IP Pool

 Select [IP > Pool] and configure the pool as needed or as shown below.
 This part is technically not necessary since we’re only using a single client to connect to the VPN.
 However, I’m going to assume that the VPN we’re creating is going to be used by many clients connecting to a single site.
-If so, we’re going need to create a “pool” from which clients will be assigned IP addresses by the MikroTik upon establishing a VPN connection.
+If so, we’re going need to create a pool from which clients will be assigned IP addresses by the MikroTik upon establishing a VPN connection.
 In this example, I’ve chosen IP addresses between 10.10.100.10 and 10.10.100.254.
 Note that 10.10.100.1 to 10.10.100.9 have been excluded from the pool.
 I like to keep a number of IP addresses available from the pool should I need them later.
 For instance, I will be using 10.10.100.1 in the next step of this guide as the VPN gateway or otherwise known as the “Local Address” during the PPP Profile setup.
 The remaining excluded IP addresses can be used for additional VPN connection gateways, such as OpenVPN (10.10.100.2), L2TP/IPSec (10.10.100.3) etc, but for now – I digress, we won’t be covering these VPN types in this guide.
-What’s important here is that we establish a pool of IP addresses dedicated to connecting VPN clients and that we purposely excluded the IP address that we will be using for our SSTP VPN gateway.
+What’s important here is that we create a pool of IP addresses dedicated to connecting VPN clients and that we purposely excluded the IP address that we will be using for our SSTP VPN gateway.

 MikroTik: Create The PPP Profile

-Select PPP on the left-hand side and navigate to the Profiles tab.
+Select PPP on the left-hand side of the Winbox and navigate to the Profiles tab.
 Apply the following settings to create/add the PPP profile.
 Note that I’ve added the previously created DHCP VPN IP Pool and a Local Address of 10.10.100.1, which will be the VPN Gateway for the connected VPN client.
 It is important to point out that the DNS Server is 10.10.100.1 as well, because I’m using my MikroTik to resolve DNS, since SiteX does not have a dedicated DNS server.
 In most cases, the network that the VPN client will be connecting to will have a domain of some type with it’s own authoritative/dedicated DNS server.
 If this is the case, then the DNS Server IP address in the screenshot below will need to change to reflect the DNS servers IP.

 MikroTik: Create A PPP Secret (User/Client)

-Select PPP on the left-hand side and navigate to the Secrets tab.
+Select PPP on the left-hand side of Winbox and navigate to the Secrets tab.
 Apply the following settings to create/add a user/client.
 If needed, the IP address that would normally be handed out from the DHCP VPN IP pool can be overridden by setting a static address in the Remote Address field.
 The Name and Password values will be required by ClientX in order to connect to the VPN.

 MikroTik: Configure and Enable the SSTP Server